NTNU-IMT/stormbird/interfaces/pystormbird/README.md

 The layout and structure of the code follow the source code in Stormbird as much as possible.

-The initialization of some classes, such as the DynamicSimulation class, is done using JSON strings, to avoid unnecessary maintenance of code.
-One way to deal with this in a Python script is to use the JSON functionality in the standard library for dictionaries.
+The initialization of most of the classes is done using JSON strings, to avoid unnecessary maintenance of code.
+One way to deal with this in a Python script is to use the JSON functionality in the standard library for dictionaries, or use the [stormbird_setup](../stormbird_setup/) help with the setup.

 It is not a goal in itself to offer an interface to every aspect of the Stormbird library.
 Rather, an interface is only made when a specific use case has presented itself (see intended use cases above).

 ## Install instructions
+The Rust compiler and build system must be installed for this to work.
+More info about that [here](https://rust-lang.org/)

-Can be installed by navigating into the pystormbird folder and execute:
+It should then be possible to install the package by navigating into the pystormbird folder and execute:
 ```
 pip install .
 ```